 A Brief History of the Marque

-Built by Daedo workshops of Turin and shown at the Turin Motorcycle Fair in 1926, the first motorcycle had a horizontal cylinder engine and entered production towards the end of that year.
+Built by Daedo workshops of Turin and shown at the Turin Motorcycle Fair in 1926, the first motorcycle had a horizontal single-cylinder engine and entered production towards the end of that year.

 Two versions were offered, Standard and Sport, with two-speed engines of around 125cc.
 These were followed by an entirely new motorcycle for 1928 with a tubular frame fitted with an OHV 175cc engine.

 The horizontal cylinder had a hemispherical combustion chamber, a feature much vaunted on certain American automobiles built many decades later.
 These models were produced from 1929 to 1930, when the factory closed.

 There are also records of a 50cc Dardo bicycle attachment engine produced in Bologna between 1946 and 1949.

 N.B.
 Tragatsch gives dates of 1924-29.

 Sources: MC Storico Conti, Tragatsch p112, et al